openearth/rws-bathymetry/README.md

 ### Run website locally from within a docker container

 1. Run an ubuntu-based docker container `docker run --name rws -p 4000:4000 -it ubuntu`
-2. Install all needed packages with `apt get update`, mainly `apt-get install git build-essential ruby-full vim`.
+2. Install all needed packages with `apt get update`, and `apt-get install git build-essential ruby-full vim`
 3. Follow steps 1. to 3. from previous instructions
 4. Run `bundle exec jekyll serve --host 0.0.0.0` to start the preview server
 5. Visit [`localhost:4000`](http://localhost:4000) in your browser to preview the website